-Field experiment was conducted at central farm SAU, Dhaka, during Kharif-1 2017 with 10 treatments replicated thrice in a Randomized Block Design to study the "Chemical composition of sesame (Sesamum indicum L.) under different rates of micronutrients application".
+Field experiment was conducted at central farm at SAU, Dhaka, during Kharif-1 2017 with 10 treatments replicated thrice in a Randomized Block Design to study the "Effect of foliar application of micronutrients on growth, yield and oil quality of sesame (Sesamum indicum L.)".
 The morphological, physiological and biochemical observations taken at various growth stages during the course of investigation were recorded, statistically analyzed and presented in this chapter with appropriate tables and figures.